HabitRPG/habitica/README.md

 ###What is habit tracking?

-See [7 Tools to Help Keep Track of Habits and Goals](http://www.lifehack.org/articles/technology/7-tools-to-help-keep-track-of-habits-and-goals.html) for a description and more habit tracking examples.
+See [Trackers vs Lifehackers](http://blog.beeminder.com/trackhack/) for a description and more habit tracking examples.

 ###This is confusing

-If you played RPGs (Role Playing Games) growing up, this app will make perfect sense to you; otherwise, it might be overwhelming at first.
+If you played RPGs (Role Playing Games) growing up, this app will make sense to you; otherwise, it might be overwhelming at first.
 Be sure to follow the tutorial when you first load the website.
-If it's still not your cup of tea, checkout the above link, as well as [MindBloom](https://www.mindbloom.com/).
+If it's still not your cup of tea, checkout [Trackers vs Lifehackers](http://blog.beeminder.com/trackhack/) for alternatives.

 ###How do I heal?